volodymyrprokopyuk/kotlin-sdp/README.md

   interface to module functionality that will protect the clients of the module from changes in module implementation.
 A module implements the Information Hiding principle by applying the encapsulation technique
-- **High Cohesion**.
+- **High cohesion**.
 High Cohesion is a degree to which the components inside a module belongs together.
 A module has High Cohesion when the module responsibility is clearly defined and the module has as few dependencies as possible.
 Single Responsibility Principle fosters High Cohesion
-- **Loose Coupling**.
+- **Loose coupling**.
 Each module in the system has as little knowledge as possible about other modules in the system.
 Use interfaces to implement Loose Coupling between modules.
 High Cohesion fosters Loose Coupling
 - **Robustness principle**.
 Be conservative in what you do (produce outputs compliant